zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-messages.md

 ### selectValue `String`

-Set the text of the option label for foreign key drop down list.
+The text of the dropdownlist displayed in the filter menu for columns whose values option is set.

 #### Example
     <kendo:grid-filterable-messages selectValue="selectValue">